Lovehoney Desire App-Controlled Love Egg review: Easy connectivity, slightly fiddly reality

 At the time of writing, a global health pandemic means most of us are staying in our homes, people who don’t live with their partners are seeking new and innovative ways to connect sexually.
 This means that sales of remote, long-distance and app-controlled sex toys are booming, but how does the Lovehoney Desire App-Controlled Love Egg measure up?

-Lovehoney Desire App-Controlled Love Egg: Quick Summary
+Lovehoney Desire App-controlled Egg: Rating

 The Lovehoney Desire Love Egg is a bit of a mixed bag at the moment.
 On one hand, it’s easy to use, and the app controls work really well.